APPLICATIONS OPEN 7 MARCH 2022

-We are looking for middle and senior women managers across not-for-profit, government and corporate sectors with more than 5 years experience managing people and budgets.
+We are looking for middle and senior women managers across not-for-profit, government and corporate sectors.

 To be eligible to apply, you must meet the minimum selection criteria:

 For more information, contact Scholarships.
-To apply for the scholarship, please visit the CEW website.
+To check your eligibility and apply for the scholarship, please visit the CEW website.